GravityTM/WRO-Future-Engineers-2025/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Banu Isgandarli

 Hello!
 My name is Banu, and I am 15 years old.
 To date, I have participated in four competitions, and this year marks my first foray into the WRO Future Engineers category.
 In my free time, I am passionate about robotics, programming, and playing the violin.
 I also enjoy exploring new concepts and continuously developing my skills.
-Additionally, I have a strong interest in chess and Formula 1, which reflect my enthusiasm for both strategic thinking and dynamic problem-solving.
+Additionally, I have a strong interest in chess and Formula 1, which reflect my enthusiasm for both strategic thinking and dynamic problem-solving.🎀🏎

+### Jannat Ozdemir

+My name is Jannat Özdemir, I am 16 years old.My zodiac sign is Sagittarius.
+In my free time, I enjoy horse riding, reading books, and learning new languages.
+I also love traveling around different countries.
+I have previously participated in the LEGO Line category.
+I am passionate about cybersecurity.l can make the best desserts in the world My signature phrase is: “We will beat everyone"💅💎

 ### Fatuma Alizade

-hey dude lm nor excist in real life
+Hello, my name is Fatima Elizade.
+I am 16 years old.
+I study in high school.
+I like programming.
+I enjoy playing games and also creating my own games.
+I know 3 programming languages.I love eating food.I like coconut🥥🫶🏿